 I still don’t know if I’m going the traditional publishing route or if I’ll forge on as an indie author.
 I might lean toward the latter option because I’d like to walk through each step of the writing process to keep learning best practices and to understand what makes a professional product.
 (Yes, my artist’s hat just flew off, replaced by my businesswoman’s fedora.)

 Part of my education is to eat humble pie with two forks at once, so I can take constructive advice.
 I want my chapters to sing.
-If you don’t like my book, I want it to be because it’s not to your taste, and not because it seems amateurish and rushed.
+If you don’t like my book, I want it to be because it’s not to your taste, not because it seems amateurish and rushed.

 If you’re writing your first novel, or your 20th, take a peek at this article to see how well you score.
 It’s OK, you don’t have to tell me the results.
 And if you do, I really, really, really, really, promise not to breathe a word.
 Not even a useless word. 😉

 Cait Gordon has been a senior technical writer in high tech and government organizations.
 She is currently a Web Developer consultant for Dynamic Canvas Inc., and assistant to the Executive Director at H’Art of Ottawa.
-She also enjoys her crafting business, Cait Cards.